zowe/zowe-explorer-intellij/README.md

 ## Introduction

-"For Mainframe" is an IntelliJ plugin dedicated to facilitate working with z/OS datasets through providing a possibility to work with them in the IDE.
+"For Mainframe" is an plug-in for IntelliJ IDEA™ dedicated to facilitate working with z/OS datasets through providing a possibility to work with them in the IDE.

 ## Getting started